COVID-19: BMC asks private hospital to quarantine its nurses

 The Brihanmumbai Municipal Corporation (BMC) on Friday directed a private hospital to quarantine all its nurses and stop new admissions after two of its nurses tested positive for coronavirus.
-A senior BMC official said two nurses from Sushrusha Hospital in Dadar, aged 27 and 42, have tested positive for coronavirus.
+A senior BMC official said two nurses from Sushrusha Hospital in Dadar, aged 27 and 42, have tested positive for the viral infection.

-Following this, the BMC, as a preventive step, asked the private hospital to quarantine all its 28 nurses at the medical facility itself and stop new admissions, he said.
+Following this, as a preventive step, the hospital has been asked to test and quarantine all its 28 nurses, he said.
 "We have advised them to test all the nurses at their own cost," said the officer.

+The officer said they have also instructed the hospital to stop all new admissions.
+"Forty-eight hours have been given to the hospital to discharge the patients undergoing treatment there," he said.

+So far, the BMC has detected six COVID-19 patients in the Dadar area, including the two nurses.
+Sushrusha Hospital could not be reached for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)